codacy-badger/YorkDev/README.md

 You can use this site to help you generate a full OAuth Link, which includes a calculator for the permissions:
 [Permissions Calculator](https://finitereality.github.io/permissions-calculator/?v=0)
+Discord now has his own permissions calculator and OAuth generator.
+Click [here for the OAuth generator](https://discordapp.com/developers/tools/oauth2-url-generator).
+Click on bot and you can select perms for the bot!